daattali/beautiful-jekyll/README.md

 - **Battle-tested**: By using Beautiful Jekyll, you'll be joining 50,000+ users enjoying this theme since 2015.
 - **SEO and social media support**: Customize how your site looks on Google and when shared on social media.
 - **Comments support**: Add comments to any page using either [Disqus](https://disqus.com/), [Facebook comments](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), or [Staticman](https://staticman.net).
-- **Tags**: Any blog post can be tagged with keywords, and an index page showing all the tags is automatically generated.
+- **Tags**: Any blog post can be tagged with keywords, and an index page is automatically generated.
 - **Analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
+- **Search**: Let users easily find any page using a Search button in the navigation bar.
 - **Photos support**: Any page can have a full-width cover photo and thumbnail.
 - **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll.